DKokh/MD-trajectory_analysis/examples/README.md

 #########################

-## 1. IFP.py ##
-generation of the Interaction Fingerprint table from a set of MD trajectories obtained either from  the standard MD simulations or RAMD simulations
+## 1. Generation of the Interaction Fingerprint table from a set of MD trajectories obtained either from  the standard MD simulations or RAMD simulations##

 1. Prerequisite:
+    - Python 3.X and a set of python libraries Alteratively, one can configure environment in anaconda using: conda env create -f IFP_trajectory.yml
+    - IFP.py
     - Scripts directory containing Scripts/IFP_generation.py and Scripts/Trajectories.py

     - Input data required: